senzing-garage/knowledge-base/proposals/streamline/README.md

 1. To add your data sources to the Senzing configuration, determine the list of data sources used.
    Then, in the following example modify the value of `DATASOURCES` to match your data.
+   Also notice the value of `GRPC_URL` has the user-specified port number.
    Paste the modified block of code into the interactive Python session and press the **Enter** key.
    Example: